Selling a buy-to-let property

 Why sell a buy-to-let property?

 In September 2017, a new financial ruling demanded that lenders consider a landlord’s full portfolio of properties when assessing lending suitability.
 The ruling applied to any landlord with four or more properties.
-The suggestion is that mortgage arrears are higher when landlords own more properties, and therefore lending is higher risk.
-Landlords deemed ‘higher risk’ are only offered higher interest buy-to-let mortgage products to compensate for this increased level of risk.
+The suggestion is that mortgage arrears are higher when landlords own more properties, and therefore lending is more risky.
+Landlords deemed ‘higher risk’ are only offered higher interest buy-to-let mortgage products.

 In April 2016, the government introduced changes that meant buy-to-let investors, and anyone else with more than one property, were required to pay an additional three per cent stamp duty.